ricohaustria/web-adv/Setup/readme.md

 - [Node Version Manager](https://github.com/coreybutler/nvm-windows) with Node 12.x and 14.x
 - Angular CLI

-## Fork & clone Class Repo and set GitHub requirements
+## Fork & Clone Class Repo and configure GitHub requirements

 Set User and E-Mail in order to be able to commit to git: